The legal framework for not-for-profit, non-governmental organizations ("NGOs") in South Africa consists of four primary tiers.

 The activities must be carried on in a non-profit manner and with altruistic or philanthropic intent.
 No activity can promote the economic self-interest of any fiduciary or employee, other than reasonable remuneration to employees or officers.

-Each of the organisation's activities is for the benefit of, or widely accessible to, the general public at large, including any sector thereof (other than small and exclusive groups).
+Each of the organization's activities is for the benefit of, or widely accessible to, the general public at large, including any sector thereof (other than small and exclusive groups).

 Welfare and Humanitarian;